-- Get a cab to the Anaheim train station, located about 2.5 miles from Disneyland.
-This should cost around $10.
+- Get a cab or Lyft to the Anaheim train station, located about 2.5 miles from Disneyland.
+This should cost around $10-$15.

 The Metro Red Line Hollywood and Highland station will put you right in the middle of everything described on this page.
 Check the LA Metro website for detailed public transportation routing and itinerary information.

 Taking a Lyft all the way from Disneyland to Hollywood will be pretty expensive; allow for $50-$70 each way, depending on traffic.
 Taking it within the greater Hollywood area is a very reasonable idea — there are a bunch of interesting things to do in the local region that might be a little too far to walk.
 For example, you can take a Lyft from the tourist area of Hollywood Boulevard to Warner Bros studios for less than $10.

 Taking taxis for long distances in Los Angeles is expensive.
 Distances are large and fares are high.
 For example, a cab from Disneyland to the El Capitan theater in Hollywood is going to be around $110-140 each way, depending on traffic.
 As with Lyft, fares are much more reasonable to go between sites in and around the greater Hollywood area, but unless you happen to see a waiting cab at a stand, we’d usually suggest trying Lyft first.

 Adventures by Disney is a family tour program offered by Disney, in which guests travel in small groups limited to 40 participants, and are led by two Disney-trained Adventure Guides.
 Each adventure is filled with immersive, interactive experiences you might never have tried if you were traveling on your own.